author

 by Maurice Barrès

-Born in Charmes, in Lorraine, on August 19, 1862, Maurice Barrès studied in Nancy and then moved to Paris, where he turned from law toward journalism and literature.
-He first gained notice in the 1880s with Le Culte du moi (The Cult of the Self), a trilogy that explored selfhood, sensibility, and inner life.
+Born in Charmes in Lorraine on August 19, 1862, Maurice Barrès first studied in Nancy and then went to Paris, where he turned from law toward journalism and literature.
+He gained early attention in the 1880s with The Cult of the Self, a trilogy that explored the inner life, ambition, and identity with a highly personal style.